mliew21396/remote-work-u2/week-5/8-cultural-blog.md

 - Describe kind, actionable, and specific feedback
 - Discuss the feeling of vulnerablity when pairing and reading feedback

+## Summary
+By now you should have submitted and received feedback from your pairing partners, so you'll be evaluating the feedback you've received.

+Remember to time-box to about an hour for each blog post.

 ## Release 0: Copy your Blog Template
 In your blog-posts directory on your [USERNAME].github.io repository, copy your blog tempate into a new HTML file named `week5_cultural.html`.

 ## Release 1: Read your feedback
-By now you should have submitted and received feedback from your pairing partners.
-Read them.
-If you go into the feedback dashboard in [Socrates](https://socrates.devbootcamp.com/feedback), you can read the feedback you've received.
+Make sure to read the feedback you've received.
+You'll see it on the feedback dashboard in [Socrates](https://socrates.devbootcamp.com/feedback).

 ## Release 2: Write your Blog!